PixldPro/eclipsev2-beta-/README.md

 ---

 ## 🚀 Overview
-Welcome to the official repository for the **PixldPro Project**.
+Welcome to the official repository for the **EclipseV2**.
 This tool is designed for efficiency and ease of use.
 Follow the guide below to ensure a smooth setup.

 ### ⚡ Quick Features
 * 💎 **Optimized Performance:** Minimal system impact.